-Conflicts with managers or co-workers often top the list of reasons why staff may leave a job.
-To help you navigate the muddy waters of workplace conflict, eight HR leaders and business owners offer their top tips for handling and preventing conflict.
+Conflicts with managers and employee conflict often top the list of reasons why staff may leave a job.
+To help you navigate the muddy waters of conflict in the workplace, eight HR leaders and business owners offer their top tips for preventing and resolving conflict at work.

 Handling Conflict1.
 Don’t Avoid Workplace Conflict